Features of Djerriwarrh

 - Effective capital management:

 - a dividend reinvestment plan which allows investors to cost effectively put their dividends back into the Company.
-The DRP is currently suspended.

 - from time to time, a share purchase plan which allows shareholders to top up their holdings with no brokerage and sometimes at a small discount to the market price.